The faculty handbook has been assembled as a working document and reference to answer

 Senate Committee Members Responsibilities

-For detailed committee information, please visit the website at:
+For detailed committee information, please visit the Committee website.

 Associated Students of Chaffey College hosts a reception immediately after the ceremony.